 Suddenly, I felt someone behind me, their hands reaching past my body and pressing up against me.

-I froze in place, glancing at the hand in front of me, knowing exactly who it belonged to, Jacob Peters.
+I froze in place, glancing at the hand in front of me, knowing exactly who it belonged to… Jacob Peters.

 I had gone to school with him since we were kids, but this summer he began frequenting the store more and more, sometimes multiple times a day.
 His other hand rested on the small of my back causing me to snap my head back and quickly step to the side, stiffening from his touch.

 "Sorry Amira, was just trying to reach something."
 He whispered before reaching above my head and slowly grabbing a box of matches.
-The smirk that appeared on his face making me feel physically ill.
+The smirk that appeared on his face made me feel physically ill.

 Jacob had been showing interest in me since the spring.
 I tried to be polite but this guy just couldn't take a hint.